crcn/beanpoll.js/README.md

 To Do
 -----

-- errors need to be handleable
+- errors need to be handleable.
-- round-robin for hooks with same pull handles registered to glue.core
+- need putBackToken method for parser.
-- need putBackToken method for parser
+- need to implement response in Request.
+Allow for http headers to be handleable.
-- middleware for router for metadata. e.g: load balancer: round-robin, leastconn, et.c
+- bridge.js needs to also cache errors, and responses.